 Turkey On The Grill

-1 Recipe Dry Brine for Brine for Turkey
+1 Recipe Dry Brine for Turkey

 1 12 to 15 Pound Fresh Turkey, Dry Brined, Rinsed and Patted Dry